-Chart 8, below, shows the overall relationship between changes in district total enrollment and changes in the numbers of schools for all districts in the state.
-The chart shows a relatively strong correlation between the two variables.
+Chart 8, below, shows the overall relationship between changes in district total enrollment and changes in the number of schools for all districts in the State.
+The chart shows a moderate correlation between the two variables.
 In general, as a district's total enrollment increases, the number of schools in that district tends to increase as well.
 Likewise, as a district's total enrollment declines, the number of schools in that district tends to also decline.
-This pattern indicates that most districts are managing their school facilities to account for changes in total enrollment.
+This pattern indicates that most districts are managing their school programs and facilities to account for changes in total enrollment.
 However, the chart also indicates some exceptions.
-These exceptions - districts that had either no change or a decrease in total enrollment (plotted on or to the left of the vertical axis), coupled with an increase in the number of schools (plotted above the horizontal axis) - are represented with red markers.
-However, with the exception of Prince George's County the other districts added only one to three schools during this time.
+These exceptions - districts that had either no change or decreases in total enrollment (plotted on or to the left of the vertical axis), coupled with an increase in the number of schools (plotted above the horizontal axis) - are represented with red markers.
+It should be noted that, with the exception of Prince George's County, the districts that did add schools during this time period only added one to three schools.